darkknight015/shopify_discounts_section/README.md

 In discounted-product.liquid file, the code is responsible for creating a section in which Product can be selected to show dynamically in the section while the timer can be setup which countdowns to 0.
 Once the timer becomes 0 or less, the discounts section automatically disappears.

 **The discounted-product.liquid file can be uploaded in your Shopify Theme > Edit Code > Sections and its JS code is also added inside the section.
-While the css file can be included in theme.liquid.**
+While the css file can be included in theme.liquid.
+This section can be used in any page in customizer**

 It should be compatible with all the themes since its general code, otherwise you can raise issues as well.